Witness the Snowy Owl Population Fluctuation

 Featured Species: Snowy Owl

 Sure, you’ve seen Hedwig the Snowy Owl on screen (actually played by male owls), but have you seen one of these stunners in real life?
-The winter of 2013/14 was great for sightings, as there was a significant irruption throughout Canada and the U.S. This fall, there have been a typical number of reports from the Northeast, upper Midwest and Great Lakes areas, and accounts of plentiful prey in their normal wintering areas may mean fewer birds than last year.
-But keep your eyes open in case one of these magnificent birds wanders into your area.
+The winter of 2013/14 was great for sightings, as there was a major irruption throughout Canada and the U.S. This fall, there may be another significant irruption, with numerous reports of owls from the Northeast, upper Midwest and Great Lakes areas, and up into the Canadian prairies, southern Ontario and along the St. Lawrence (map - free account required.)
+Keep your eyes open in case one of these magnificent birds wanders into your area.

 The mechanisms of lemming population crashes are not completely understood either, but one sure thing is that Disney had it wrong - they don’t commit suicide.
-Rather, population peaks lead to mass migrations (contains a good video), and the large numbers of lemmings become so focused on getting somewhere that they realize too late that they are accidentally enroute to fall off stream banks and cliffs.
+Rather, population peaks lead to mass migrations (contains a good video), and the large numbers of lemmings become so focused on getting somewhere that they realize too late that they are accidentally enroute to fall off stream banks and cliffs, or they attempt a swim that is too far or too rough for them.
 It likely more complicated than this though, with many other factors contributing to the population crashes including infanticide, predation, starvation, disease and global warming.

 - Late this month, Great Gray Owls may also arrive for a winter sojourn.
 Great Grays are largely rodent predators, and with their large facial disk and resulting sharp hearing, these owls can hear, and catch, rodents that are beneath 30 cm of snow.
 Here’s their call (scroll down a bit) – it’s the prototypical “hoo, hoo!”.

 - Our bird feeders have gotten very busy lately, with American Goldfinches and Black-capped Chickadees in particular.
 Other places to look are any areas of open water (gulls, eagles, ducks), open fields (Snowy Owls, Red-tailed Hawks, Snow Buntings) and roadsides (winter finches).
-Finches in particular are forecast to move heavily into southern Ontario, southern Quebec and the Maritimes.
-So load up your feeders and see if that comes true in your region.
+Several finches in particular are forecast to move east/west or north/south due to poor to fair cone crops from Lake Superior eastward.
+So load up your binoculars and take a winter field trip, but keep your eyes peeled and your feeders ready for the odd straggler.

 - Recent snow means that fresh animal tracks can be easily identified and followed.
 We may feature tracks later in the winter, but here’s a good, short, basic primer on tracks and tracking (go in particular to Tracks in the Snow).
 Here are some simple track ideas for local field trips and the school yard.